Dink Smallwood: Freeware release

 By the summer of 1999, Robinson Technologies had sold out of all their copies of Dink Smallwood and claimed that there were no plans to publish more copies.
 It was announced a short time later that the game would be distributed as freeware, and the freeware version of Dink Smallwood was released on October 17, 1999.

 Source code release

-Shortly after the freeware release, fans of the game often asked Seth Robinson if he had any plans to release the game's source code, to which he generally replied no. He commonly cited the game's sloppy and embarrassing coding as a reason for withholding the source from the community.
+Shortly after the freeware release, fans of the game often asked Seth Robinson if he had any plans to release the game's source code.
+Seth generally replied "no." He commonly cited the game's sloppy and embarrassing coding as a reason for withholding the source from the community.
 After years of being pressed to do so, Seth finally decided to release the source code on July 17, 2003 under a Zlib-inspired own license without the content which was kept proprietary freeware.
-In 2008 the artwork was published (without some sounds) under a Zlib license.
+In 2008, the artwork was published (without some sounds) under a Zlib license.

 A handful of projects focused on upgrading or porting Dink Smallwood have surfaced, most of them being canceled or postponed indefinitely.